FluentContracts/FluentContracts/README.md

 |    `Enum`    |  `Equality`   | `(Not)HaveFlag`                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 |   `Stream`   |  `Nullable`   | `(Not)BeSeekable`, `(Not)BeReadable`, `(Not)BeWriteable`, `(Not)BeAbleToTimeout`, `(Not)BeAtPosition`, `(Not)BeWithLength`                                                                                                                                                                                                                                                                                                                      |

+> Note: Check the [CHANGELOG](CHANGELOG.md) to see which of the methods above are released and which ones are still in the making.

 ## Help needed 🙏

 My goal for this project is to become as exhaustive, safe and stable as possible, so people can use it in production and on big projects.